egelry/BartMedia_with_react_native/README.md

 # Bart Media - Chat App

-this project was created for react native and firbase study using | so i didn't put much effort into designing
+this project was created for react native and firebase study using | so i didn't put much effort into designing

 # Packages